tweag/HaskellR/docs/evaluating-r-expressions.md

 ---
-title: Evaluating R expressions in GHCi
+title: Evaluating R expressions in H
 id: evaluating-r-expressions
 ---

-Using H, the most convenient way to interact with R is through quasiquotation. `r` is a quasiquoter that constructs an R expression, ships it off to R and has the expression evaluated by R, yielding a value.
+At the H interactive prompt, the most convenient way to interact with R is through quasiquotation. `r` is a quasiquoter that constructs an R expression, ships it off to R and has the expression evaluated by R, yielding a value.

     H> [r| 1 |]
     0x00007f355520ab38